North Korea says proud of its human rights record

-UNITED NATIONS (Reuters) - North Korea’s U.N. delegation declared on Friday that it was proud of Pyongyang’s social system and human rights record and rejected as baseless a U.N. monitor’s report that described appalling human rights abuses in the reclusive country.
+UNITED NATIONS, Nov 2 (Reuters) - North Korea’s U.N. delegation declared on Friday that it was proud of Pyongyang’s social system and human rights record and rejected as baseless a U.N. monitor’s report that described appalling human rights abuses in the reclusive country.

 Pyongyang was reacting to a report to the U.N.
 General Assembly’s Third Committee, which focuses on rights issues, from U.N. special rapporteur on North Korea Marzuki Darusman that described “a wide range of human rights violations.”